StafnyVk/webdev/README.md

 # webdev
-#Repository consisting of the assignments/projects I submitted in the webdevelopment course
+Repository consisting of the assignments/projects I submitted in the web development course